 little parcel belongs to me, but the only reason we own it is because the

-conditions appended to that ownership, meaning that we own it through them.
+conditions appended to that ownership, indicating that we own it through them.
 If

 we don’t own any land now, in the Millennium we will.
 Everyone will be an